ash-project/ash/README.md

 * Make primary key type configurable
 * Make a DSL for join tables to support complex validation/hooks into how they work, support more than just table names in `join_through`
 * DSL level validations!
 Things like includes validating that their chain exists.
+* break up the `Ash` module
+* Wire up/formalize the error handling
+* Consider adding an `expose do` block *inside* of attributes that will be the same as defining an attribute but will automatically add `expose?: true` so developers don't have to type it all the time.
+* Ensure that errors are properly propagated up from the data_layer behaviour, and every operation is allowed to fail